 By then, the war was going through the “Vietnamization” stage, a euphemism for “pulling-out,” which turned over more and more of the support and combat operations to indigenous personnel.
 However, MACV advisors continued to do what they had since becoming America’s first ante in Vietnam: train the troops, then accompany them on combat operations.
 Organized directly under General William C. Westmoreland, CORDS consisted of a civil-military structure designed to pacify their areas of operation by training the local populations into Regional and Popular Forces (RF/PF) military organizations and improving the government’s responsiveness.
 The latter consisted of various CIA Rural Development organizations working to dig wells, build schools, and provide remote medical assistance.

 In 1970 I returned to Ft.
 Gordon, Georgia, where I attended every Vietnam Orientation scheduled.
 But alas, in early 1972 I received orders for . . .
 Yup!
-However, I had less than 90 days until my reenlistment was up and once I pointed out to a crusty old warrant officer at personnel that I had no intention to “re-up,” the orders were cancelled.
+However, I had less than 90 days until my reenlistment was up, and once I pointed out to a crusty old warrant officer at personnel that I had no intention to “re-up,” the orders were canceled.

 In appreciation for all that my fellow veterans have done for me, and in recognition of the fact that well over 150,000 veterans are homeless on the street every night, I donate 50% of the royalties from No Survivors to various veterans’ support organizations.